pkardas/notes/books/ddia.md

 - special-casing to work around issues

 Complex software makes it easy to introduce bugs, system makes it harder to understand hidden assumptions, unintended consequences and many more. **Simplicity should be a key goal for the systems we build**.
-One fo the best tools for removing complexity is *abstraction*.
+One of the best tools for removing complexity is *abstraction*.
 Great abstraction can hide implementation details behind a clean interface.

 *Evolvability*